-HIPAA, or the federal Health Insurance Portability and Accountability Act, was introduced in the U.S. in Hippa compliant IT 1996, as a way to ensure the confidentiality and security of healthcare information.
+HIPAA, or the federal Health Insurance Portability and Accountability Act, was introduced in the U.S. in 1996, as a way to ensure the confidentiality and security of healthcare information.
 With HIPAA came standards regulating who can access a patient’s healthcare information and act in his or her name in case of emergency, how healthcare professionals can use confidential patient information to complete their duties, and how to protect that information in transactions outside the clinic or facility.

 However, the dawn of the digital age brought about new problems within healthcare information security.
 As we discussed in our previous blog, while cloud computing has revolutionized the way the healthcare industry functions, it has also created certain new vulnerabilities in the way of patient information.
 Especially with the advent of Obamacare, forcing the digital transmission of patient information with outside entities like Medicare, it’s more important than ever that your IT infrastructure is HIPAA compliant.